sqlparser/gsp_demo/java/src/demos/search/readme.md

 ## Description
-Search sql files that include the specified parse tree node name in a directory recursively, The name of all sql files that include the specified parse tree node name will be printed.
+Search the specified parse tree node name in sql files under the directory recursively .
+The file name will be printed out if it include the specified parse tree node name.

-Please check [toXML demo](./visitors) to find out how to use the visitor pattern introduced in this library.
+Please check [toXML demo](./visitors) to find out more information on how to use the visitor pattern introduced in this library.

 ## Usage
 `java searchClause class_name directory`